 Her teaching experience includes a broad array of subjects related to global politics and foreign policy.
 Her research interests include global sex trafficking, gender politics, and international policy considerations in Asia, the Middle East, and ethnography of Indo-Caribbeans in St. Lucia.
 She has given academic presentations in more than seven countries.

-As the faculty mentor responsible for Lynchburg College’s participation in the Model United Nations, she trains students who represent LC in the policymaking simulation conference every year, winning accolades.
+As the faculty mentor responsible for University of Lynchburg’s participation in the Model United Nations, she trains students who represent LC in the policymaking simulation conference every year, winning accolades.
 Dr. Manian recently led the effort to create a new Liberal Arts Studies major, an interdisciplinary program designed for students who want to integrate courses from several other programs in their college experience.